coderefinery/coderefinery.org/content/blog/2024-04-19-drafting-a-governance.md

 ## Executive summary

-CodeRefinery's NeIC sponshorship may be coming to and end, and the feeling is that partners want the collaboration to continue with some sort of structure.
-In short, we propose to organize as a community project with a steering group of interested partners that could take over CodeRefinery management on 2025-01-01:
+CodeRefinery's NeIC sponshorship may be coming to an end, and the feeling is that partners want the collaboration to continue with some sort of structure.
+In short, we propose to organize as a community project with a steering group of interested partners that could take over CodeRefinery management on
+2025-01-01:

-- CodeRefinery continues with roughly the same vision and mission as now.
+- CodeRefinery continues with roughly the same vision and mission as now:
-  - We want to promote reproducible science by training and community
+  - We want to promote reproducible science by training and community.
-  - ... via courses like we have been doing (but with more possibility of new partners joining and custom teaching styles, including small local courses)
+  - We will continue giving courses like we have been doing (but with more possibility of new partners joining and custom teaching styles, including small local courses).
 - Board: a steering group of organizational partners and some community representatives.
   - The steering group will meet occasionally to discuss high-level matters and the broad direction.
-  - The steering group can make agreements on behalf of CodeRefinery
+  - The steering group can make agreements on behalf of CodeRefinery.
   - Updates the governance documents and accepts new organizational partners via majority vote.
-- Community managers: Coordinate the project on a day-to-day basis
+- Community managers: Coordinate the project on a day-to-day basis.
-  - Appointed by the steering group (with consultation to the community)
+  - Appointed by the steering group (with consultation of the community).
   - Handle most of the day-to-day organizational activities (or delegate them).
   - Report to and work with the board.
-- Community
+- Community:
-  - Operated as an open-source project with an open community membership of individuals
+  - Operated as an open-source project with an open community membership of individuals.
   - The board can work with organizational partners to define in-kind contributions and roles.
   - Recognized as decided by board/community managers.
 - We don't currently plan a separate legal entity just for CodeRefinery.

 There are ideas on these matters is below, but there will be much more among the "founding board" as it works towards formally defining a collaboration agreement.

-## Discussion points during the in-person meeting

-- Mission, vision, guiding principles: what is missing?
-- Initial board composition?
-The NeIC project partners?
-What if they prefer not to or are inactive?
-  - proportional to activity 2023-2024?
-- What if a board member leaves?
-- Can community elect a board member?
-  - Should be able to, yes.
-- What decision necessitates board input?
-  - Initially guiding principles (part of foundation document), in principle anything they haven't delegated to a community manager.
-- At which level of support should a partner be offered a board seat?
-  - Board decides.
-Initial principle is "those with in-kind work".
-- "This is a volunteer organization, no person has any requirement to do anything." - this is currently not the case but maybe we want this to be the case?
-  - I guess that's more for community, rather than paid staff.
-Paid staff do what their employer says.
-- Responsibilities for future board: what should be left out or added?
-- Who/what has ownership over intellectual property (IP)?
-Maybe case-by-case?
-  - case: teaching material publicly available – CC-licence?
-  - Transferring IP is probably very hard.
-Distributed IP is probably needed.
-- Independent non-profit organization
-- Find the carpentries cooperation model and propose them to be in the board
-    - E.g. Science library of University of Oslo

 ## Mission, vision, and guiding principles (early draft)